rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 general solution if the cases are exhaustive.
 Exhaustiveness-checking exposes logical errors.

+* Second, exhaustiveness-checking can act as a refactoring aid.
+During the development process, I often add new variants for a particular `enum` definition.
+The exhaustiveness-check helps points out all of the `match` expressions were I only wrote the cases from the prior version of the `enum` type.

-* Second, since `match` is an expression form, exhaustiveness ensures that such expressions always evaluates to a value of the correct type (or jump elsewhere in the program, as illustrated here):
+* Third, since `match` is an expression form, exhaustiveness ensures that such expressions always evaluates to a value of the correct type, or jump elsewhere in the program.

+The following code is a fixed version of the `suggest_guess_broken` function we saw above; it directly illustrates "jumping elsewhere":

 ```rust
 fn suggest_guess_fixed(prior_guess: u32, answer: Answer) {